 As requested by WP 5B, this liaison statement reply contains an update on ICAO’s SARPs development.
 ICAO hopes this information will assist ITU-R in the discussion in preparation for WRC-23 AI 1.8.

-These first package of SARPs address subjects which are of a general nature regarding the C2 Linkthat are independent of the technical solution that may be chosen by an aircraft designer or operator.
-In addition, the first package of SARPs includes consideration of the use of frequency spectrum by the RPAS, which includes among others the use of FSS.
+The first package of SARPs address subjects which are of a general nature regarding the UAS CNPC, including the use of FSS, that are independent of the technical solution that may be chosen by an aircraft designer or operator.
+In addition, the first package of SARPs includes consideration of the use of frequency spectrum by the UAS which includes among others the use of FSS.
+This first package was approved by ICAO Council in March 2021.

 Further provisions for various technical solutions for both terrestrial and satellite use are in development for the next package of SARPs due in 2023.

-The SARPs on the “communication systems and procedure relating to remotely piloted aircraft systems C2 Link” are forming a new volume, VI to Annex 10 to the Convention on International Civil Aviation.
+The SARPs on the “communication systems and procedure relating to remotely piloted aircraft systems” are forming a new volume, VI to Annex 10 to the Convention on International Civil Aviation.
 The SARPs on the “utilization of frequencies” are added to volume V of Annex 10 to the convention on international civil aviation.
+Please find the approved modifications by the Council of ICAO in March 2021 to the Annex 10 dealing with the SARPs for UAS CNPC links.

 The following sections of this paper give an overview of some of the topics covered.